suraj2906/CubeAssignment/README.md

    ```
    yarn install
-3. ***Running the Application**
+3. **Running the Application**

    ```
    yarn run
+4. **Viewing the application**
    Open your web browser and go to http://localhost:3000 to view the application.